trtcrd/SLIM/README.md

 ### v1.1.0

 - Updated version of most dependencies.
-- Updated install scripts for better dependencies handling and for x86_64 and ARM64 container builds.
+- Updated Dockerfile and bash scripts for better handling of dependencies and for x86_64 and ARM64 container builds.
-- Added a server status monitoring routine (a message will show up if the server is down/restarting).
+- Added a server status monitoring widget (CPU+RAM usage, queue position, and a message will show up if the server has crashed).
+- Added an option to secure uploaded files of a session, allowing to re-use the data in a new session.
-- Restored optional email notifications through gmail app-password configuration and job labelling.
+- Restored optional email notifications through Gmail app-password configuration.
+- Added a widget to pick suggested pipelines for Illumina, Nanopore and PacBio amplicon data.
-- Improved/fix wildcard-creation module.
+- Improved/fix the wildcard-creation module.
-- Nanopore-oriented modules: streamlined the installation of MSI, integrated a module based on isONclust3-minimap2-racon.
+- Nanopore-oriented modules: lighten the installation of MSI, integrated a module based on isONclust3-minimap2-racon.
 - PacBio-oriented modules: isONclust3.
 - Added optional shotgun modules for Kraken2-Bracken, mOTUs, and SingleM.
 - Fixed multiple interface and deployment issues.